Corn on the Cob is plump, buttery and juicy.

-This beautiful corn on the cob is plump, juicy and buttery.
-Each bite is full of delicious flavor.
 Quick and easy to make with simple ingredients.
 Pairs well with a variety of main dishes.

-How To Read & Follow A Recipe
+How To Read & Follow A Recipe: Tips for Beginners

-Reading a recipe is an important life skill.
-It starts with knowing how to read a recipe’s ingredients, follow the instructions, prep ingredients, and knowing what equipment to use.
+Reading a recipe is an important life skill that requires properly reading a recipe’s ingredients, and instructions.
+Plus, knowing how to prep ingredients and what equipment to use.

 Start with clean hands and organized kitchen.
 Wash hands thoroughly.
 Make sure kitchen and countertops are clean before making a recipe.